 Complete the FAFSA (as stated above).
-Students interested in Federal Student Loans must also contact the Loan Coordinator, Tiffany Gunter at 685-4693 or email@example.com.
+Students interested in Federal Student Loans may apply online at: www.midland.edu/forms/finaid/application

 4. If I am not eligible for financial aid, what other options are available to me?

 Student can apply for loans and scholarships.
-These forms can be found at https://mama.midland.edu/cc3/aid.html
+These forms can be found at on the Scholarships page. .

 First, see the FACTS Tuition Monthly Payment Plan.
 If you are not able to sign up for FACTS, you may apply for a Deferred Payment Tuition Loan in the Financial Aid Office.
 Please be aware that your eligibility for a Deferred Payment Tuition Loan is not guaranteed.

 Yes, if you fail to complete 75% of all credit hours attempted at MC, you could face Financial Aid Suspension.
-Dropping classes could also reduce the amount of your awards if not in the current semester then possibly in the subsequent semester.
+Dropping classes will also reduce the amount of your award if not in the current semester then possibly in the subsequent semester.

-Midland College no longer produces residual checks.
 All students must get a Chap Debit/ID Card and activate it via an ATM machine.
 The refunds are distributed to the students’ Chap card.
 If you are a distance learning student, you must designate a direct deposit via Campus Connect.
-(Please see distribution dates on calendar)
+(Please see distribution dates on academic calendar).

-10. I’m a veteran.
-Where do I go to use my Hazlewood benefits?
+9. I’m a veteran.
+Where do I go to use my Hazelwood benefits?

 1. How do I get a transcript?

-Pick it up in person at the Registrar’s office with a photo ID or request one online by following this link - https://www.midland.edu/forms/admissions/transcript/
+Pick it up in person at the Registrar’s office with a photo ID or go to: https://www.midland.edu/forms/admissions/transcript/

 1-3 days after the semester ends.